Ali-Odeh/Customer-Shopping-Behavior-dbt/README.md

 ## 📌 Overview
 This project builds a complete analytics pipeline using **dbt (Data Build Tool)** on top of **Snowflake** to analyze customer shopping behavior data.
 The dataset contains transactional shopping records, including demographics, purchase details, preferences, and seasonal buying patterns.

 The goal is to transform raw data into meaningful insights to answer nine business questions, covering customer segmentation, spending behavior, product trends, and revenue analysis.
+The objective of this project is to turn raw transactional data into validated, cleaned, and analysis-ready models, enabling insights.

 ## 📂 Dataset
 The project uses the **Customer Shopping Behavior Dataset** from Kaggle: